t0mpr1c3/DAKexport/stitches.md

 ## Pattern annotations

-"Memos", placement of stitch markers, and other annotations, can be important features of a pattern.
+"Memos", placement of stitch markers, and other annotations can be important features of a pattern.
 It may be possible to incorporate some of these.